beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/ms.rst

    :width: 8cm

-You can print the default bondsetting by:
+You can print the default mssetting by:

 >>> kras.mssetting
 name  select  probe   resolution    color